Code-Linguist/FirstTalk_app/README.md

 - Disha Sanghavi
 - Neha Suva

+# Getting Started
+To perform detection for ASL run: python3 Detection/ASL_Detection/detection.py

+To perform detection for ISL (in Hindi) run: python3 Detection/Hindi/hindi_detection.py

+To perform detection for ISL (in Gujarati) run: python3 Detection/Gujarati/gujarati_detection.py

+To start App:
+Use Android Studio

 # Introduction
 This app bridges the gap between Deaf/Mute people and common people.
 It allows Deaf/Mute people to have regular conversations with common people on day to day basis, using our live detection system.